peopleware/openapi/resource/search-and-to-many-associations.md

 - `dependencies`: array of canonical URIs of the resources the represented resource depends on; used to find collections of associated dependent represented resources from a resource that is a dependency

-- `referenced`: array of canonical URIs of the resources this search index document depends on; when the search index document for the referenced resources is updated, the search index document for the represented resource needs to be updated too
+- `embedded`: array of canonical URIs of the resources this search index document embeds information of; when the search index document for the referenced resources is updated, the search index document for the represented resource needs to be updated too

 - `exact`: a list of strings that are searchable in an exact match manner